For women using Belfast and Lisburn Women’s Aid services

 - Relationship with the perpetrator and details if needed for MARAC (Multi-Agency Risk Assessment)

 All of this information is provided by you (and/or whoever referred you to the organisation) when you are initially referred and when your support starts.
-You have the right to withhold or restrict any information relating to you or your children, and this will be respected.
+You have the right to withhold or restrict any information relating to you or your children, and this will be respected although there may be occasions when this will restrict the support we can provide.
 You also can amend your information if it changes and you have the right to request to have all the information we keep relating to support for you and your children, deleted from our records (although in some circumstances we will not be able to do this).

 The organisation also uses CCTV cameras for security purposes at the refuges and the Support and Resource Centre.
 Images are not recorded and kept in refuge, but are recorded and kept for two weeks in the Support and Resource centre.